More than 3 million travelers screened at US airports in a single day. That's a record

 Travelers heading home after the Thanksgiving holiday set a record on Sunday, as airport officers screened more than 3 million people.

-The Transportation Security Administration said Monday that it handled 3.09 million travelers, breaking the previous record by about 74,000.
+The Transportation Security Administration said Monday that it handled 3.09 million travelers on Sunday, breaking the previous record by about 74,000.
 That mark was set on July 7, also a Sunday after a holiday.

 Hundreds of thousands of travelers were delayed or had their flights canceled.
 Airlines canceled about 120 U.S. flights — not an unusually high number — and more than 6,800 flights were delayed, according to FlightAware.
 The largest numbers of delays were at Hartsfield–Jackson Atlanta International Airport and Chicago's O'Hare International Airport.